fcorkum/ProjectEuler/README.md

 - Why you chose the problems you did

-Problem 1.
-I liked that fact that both an iterative solution and a math based summation formula could work.
+  problem 1.)
+I liked that fact that both an iterative solution and a math based summation formula could work. problem 2.)

-Problem 2.)
 I liked the fact that I could use some caching optimization to solve it rather than recursively or inefficiently.

 - A description of the process you followed in solving the problem

-1.)
-How to approach the goal for each solution:
- - problem 1.)
-Reasoning out the method for summing up the multiples problem 1,
+- How to approach the goal for each solution: problem 1.)
+Reasoning out the method for summing up the multiples problem 1, problem 2.)
- - problem 2.)
 Summing the Fibonacci sequencing for problem 2.

-2.)
-Understand what the solution required:
- - problem 1.)
-"Find the sum of all the multiples of 3 or 5 below 1000"
+ 1. Understand what the solution required: problem 1.)
+"Find the sum of all the multiples of 3 or 5 below 1000" problem 2.)
- - problem 2.)
 "Find the sum of the even-valued terms"

-3.)
-Determined inputs and outputs / variables
+2. Determined inputs and outputs / variables

-4.)
-Coded and debugged
+3. Coded and debugged

-5.)
-Assure the solutions are correct and accurate by comparing against a math based calculation of the answers.
+4. Assure the solutions are correct and accurate by comparing against a math based calculation of the answers.

-6.)
-Commit the code
+5. Commit the code

 - What reference sources you used, if any